-Screening: All staff are have their temperature taken and are screened on a daily basis for recent symptoms.
+Screening: All staff are required to screen on a daily basis for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
 All staff are provided with protective masks and are required to wear them.

-Isolation Plans: MCF-Faribault has an isolation plan in the event an inmate contracts COVID-19.
-Details include moving all effected offenders to one living unit, K4D.
-Inmates in Linden, Maple and Dakota will have in-unit isolation and quarantine if the numbers get outside of the allowed amount of facility open beds.
-The facility also has a plan developed to follow the CDC protocol for “step down,” to provide an additional period of separation for an inmate after recovering from COVID-19 but before returning to general population.
+Isolation Plans: MCF-Faribault has an isolation plan in the event an incarcerated person contracts COVID-19.
+Details include moving all effected incarcerated individuals to one living unit.
+Those in Linden, Maple and Dakota will have in-unit isolation and quarantine if the numbers get outside of the allowed amount of facility open beds.
+The facility also has a plan developed to follow the CDC protocol for “step down,” to provide an additional period of separation for someone after recovering from COVID-19 but before returning to general population.

-Phones: Inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Phones: Incarcerated individuals receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
 The phones are cleaned with germicide after every use.
 Unit janitors also clean the phones multiple times throughout the day.

-Showers and Bathrooms: Inmates at MCF-Faribault still have access to showers and bathroom facilities, and most have toilets in their cells.
+Showers and Bathrooms: Incarcerated individuals at MCF-Faribault still have access to showers and bathroom facilities, and most have toilets in their cells.

-Recreation, Yard, and Courtyard Time: At Faribault, opportunities for outdoor recreation have been increased.
+Recreation, Yard, and Courtyard Time: At Faribault, recreation is currently on hold as we work through our COVID outbreak.
+Yards remain closed however, courtyards remain open to the Incarcerated population.
 Staff reinforce social distancing and disinfecting.
 Social distancing is further enforced by units recreating separately from other units.

-Work: At Faribault, inmates are continuing to work in the following occupations: janitors, education, chemical dependency, food service, MINNCOR, and laundry, while practicing safe social distancing.
+Work: At Faribault, incarcerated individuals are continuing to work in the following occupations: janitors, education, chemical dependency, food service, MINNCOR, Industry Anagram, Industry Woodshop, and laundry, while practicing safe social distancing.

-Mail and Emails: Inmates can still send and receive mail and emails as they normally would.
+Mail and Emails: Incarcerated individuals can still send and receive mail and emails as they normally would.

-Canteen: Items purchased from the inmate store are still being delivered to the living units.
+Canteen: Items purchased from the incarcerated individuals store are still being delivered to the living units.

 Treatment: Faribault is shrinking the size of treatment groups to allow for distancing which includes in unit small groups.
-We are also working on establishing communication opportunities from treatment and mental health staff to inmates using phones and tablets.
+We established communication opportunities from treatment and mental health staff to inmates using tablets.

-Television: Inmates still have access to televisions—both in their room and in the common areas, with the appropriate social distancing.
-The inmate network channel is utilized for updates and the inmate movie channel has increased its movie selection.
-One TV on the flag is permanently set to the inmate network for information.
+Television: Incarcerated individuals still have access to televisions—both in their room and in the common areas, with the appropriate social distancing.
+The network channel is utilized for updates and the inmate movie channel has increased its movie selection.
+One TV on the flag is permanently set to the network for information.